 The community, after hearing of this senseless beating, was outraged.
 The story went nationwide as well putting a black mark on the City of Quincy for all to see.
 The black mark would go away but what happened to little Alan never will.
-Alan would have been 39 years old, now.
+Alan would have been 40 years old now.

 Berg and Crain both received 10 year sentences.
 Where they both are now is unknown.
 This case prompted calls from all over the State of Illinois and led to the reform the child welfare laws in the state.

-34 years have passed and if you go by Graceland Cemetery at 38th and Maine in Quincy you will always see a new floral arraignment on the grave site.
-This Sunday night (at dusk), one of the people who have never forgotten Alan, Chris Prewitt, will be lighting a candle and placing it at Alan’s resting place as he has for years now..
+35 years have passed and if you go by Graceland Cemetery at 38th and Maine in Quincy you will always see a new floral arraignment on the grave site.
+Tonight at sunset, one of the people who have never forgotten Alan, Chris Prewitt, will be lighting a candle and placing it at Alan’s resting place as he has for years.

-The public is invited to do the same Sunday night.
+The public is invited to do the same tonight.
 Thanks, Chris, for never forgetting little Alan Madden.